A glance at the world's deadliest quakes in past 25 years

-A magnitude 7.8 earthquake shook Turkey and Syria on Monday, killing thousands of people in the two countries.
-The death toll is expected to rise as rescuers working in cold and snow look for trapped people in the rubble of toppled buildings.

-Here are some of the world's deadliest earthquakes in the past 25 years:
+The earthquake that struck Turkey and Syria this week has killed more than 21,600 people.
+Here's a look at the deadliest earthquakes in the past 25 years:

 — April 25, 2015: In Nepal, more than 8,800 people are killed by a magnitude 7.8 earthquake.